lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 4.2.
 New keys vetting logic

-The keys vetting logic should be changed to support optimistic vetting.
+The keys vetting logic should be changed to support optimistic vetting and vetting without governance.
 This requires a bunch of new events and methods to be defined:
-- New `unvetSigningKeys` external method that unvets signing keys for the given node operators;
+- New `unvetSigningKeys` external method that unvets signing keys for the given node operators.
+This method is supposed to be called by the Council Daemon if it finds an invalid key in the deposit queue;
 - Two new `getMaxOperatorsPerUnvetting` and `setMaxOperatorsPerUnvetting` external methods that get and set the maximum number of operators per unvetting;
 - New `_setMaxOperatorsPerUnvetting` internal method that emits the `MaxOperatorsPerUnvettingChanged` event;
 - New `MaxOperatorsPerUnvettingChanged` event;